fastcode-ose/www.fastcode.org/src/events/fastcode-challenge/index.md

 - The paper includes a detailed and in-depth experimental study

 All first, second and third prize winners will be invited to give talks, regardless of paper acceptance.
 Rejected papers may be considered as posters.

-There will be invited keynote talks at the workshop.
-The list of speakers will be available soon.

 ## Paper Submission Guideline